 Unfortunately, there are some negative sides to gym culture that can make navigating your fitness goals a challenge, both physically and mentally, especially if you’re just starting out.

 Body dysmorphia is a mental health condition where a person spends a lot of time worrying about their perceived ‘flaws’ in their appearance, which are often unnoticeable to others.
-A type of Body dysmorphia called Muscle Dysmorphic Disorder is concerned with not being sufficiently muscular or lean and is a condition that mostly affects men.
+A type of Body dysmorphia called Muscle Dysmorphic Disorder is concerned with not being sufficiently muscular or lean.
 This illusion of lacking muscle or an athletic body type can lead to unhealthy obsessions with dieting, addiction to muscle enhancements such as steroids, and over-exercising.
 It’s common to compare yourself to others when in, and out of, a gym environment, which can lead to reduced motivation and loss of confidence.

 Some tips you can use to help reduce comparing yourself to others include: